 Oestrogen

-Oestrogen can be taken as a pill, patch, gel or spray.
+Oestrogen can be taken as an oral tablet, patch, gel or spray and the dose can be individualised to you.

 Progestogen

-- Progestogen can be taken as a natural micronised progesterone called Utrogestan or Gepretix, in the UK, is taken orally as a capsule at bedtime, as it can make you feel sleepy.
+Progestogen can be taken as a micronised progesterone (bioidentical/body identical) called Utrogestan or Gepretix, in the UK.
+It is taken orally as a capsule at bedtime, as it can make you feel sleepy.
+It can be taken with or without food, it is better absorbed with food.
+On an individual basis this hormone can be taken vaginally, if there are side effects with oral use.

-- The 52mg LNG IUD (commonly called a Mirena) is also a great choice, it releases a progestogen into the womb, to prevent the lining from thickening, and it can remain in place for 5 years before it needs to be changed.
+The 52mg LNG IUD (such as a Mirena) is also a great choice, it releases a progestogen into the womb, to prevent the lining from thickening, and it can remain in place for 5 years before it needs to be changed.
 It is also an effective contraceptive and can help to reduce heavy periods that can happen in the perimenopause.

-- Other progestogens are available and can be taken in combination patches or tablets.
+Other progestogens are available such as norethisterone or medroxyprogesterone acetate and can be taken in combination patches or tablets.

 Testosterone

-- This can be taken alongside HRT, or taken on it’s own ,to relieve symptoms of vaginal dryness, pain on intercourse, soreness of the vulva and vagina, recurrent urinary tract infection and urinary frequency benefit from treatment with vaginal estrogen.
+This is not HRT, but it can be taken alongside HRT, or taken on it’s own to relieve symptoms of vaginal dryness, pain on intercourse, soreness of the vulva and vagina, recurrent urinary tract infection and urinary frequency benefit from treatment with vaginal oestrogen.
+These symptoms are known as genitourinary syndrome of the menopause (GSM).

-It is best to start taking when you start to experience symptoms that have any negative impact on your quality of life.
-For many women this is in the perimenopause, which is the time before menopause.
+It is best to start taking when you start to experience symptoms of menopause that have a negative impact on your quality of life.
+For many women this is in the perimenopause, which is the time leading up to menopause.
 You do not need to wait until your periods have stopped to start taking HRT.
 HRT can be started when you are older than this, after menopause.
 Each person needs an individual discussion.

 How do I take HRT?